Melita F.C.: Origins

+Anton Naudi, who served as club president for 26 years starting in 1983, a period during which Melita competed in the First Division.
+He stepped down in 2009 and was succeeded by, Paul Zammit.
+Matthew Naudi, was appointed as the new secretary while Alfred Zammit replaced Oliver Lautier as the club's representative on the MFA Council. and John Naudi as vice-president, also an ex player.
+The treasurer remains the same, Joseph Borg.

-Although the club has won many an honour since its foundation, the greatest of all still remains the famous 4–0 victory by the club over the well known Sliema Wanderers in the FA Trophy Final in 1939 and, by so doing, has inscribed its name among the many famous local clubs in this prestigious competition.
-The second biggest success in the club's history was precisely registered in season 2008–2009 when we won ALL the four competitions in our Senior Sector which the club was participating in, namely the Runner-up position in the Second Division which meant automatic promotion to the First Division and winners of the 11/111 Division K.O.
+Although the club has won many honours since its foundation, the greatest of all is the 4–0 victory by the club over Sliema Wanderers in the FA Trophy Final in 1939 and has inscribed its name among the many famous local clubs in this competition.
+The second biggest success in the club's history was in season 2008–2009 when four competitions were won in maltas Senior Sector which the club was participating in, namely the Runner-up position in the Second Division which meant automatic promotion to the First Division and winners of the 11/111 Division K.O.
 Cup for the Senior Team and champions of Youth Section "B" which meant promotion to Section "A" and K.O.
 Cup Winners of Youth Sections "B", "C" and "D" for the Youth U/19 Team.
 This success has never been attained by the club before and has also never been achieved by any club member of the MFA competing in all the competitions at stake in one season.
 The third biggest success emerged in season 2012/2013 when the club will be playing Premier Division football for the first time in its history.